tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - restore same device
-- all shelves recognized by uuid
+- all shelves recognised by uuid
 - done